Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Experiments

-Since DREAM is trained with variable masking ratios, it is more resilient under heavy occlusion.
-We compare standard CLIP, CLIP with masking warm-up (CLIP-M), and DREAM by evaluating zero-shot accuracy across masking levels (Fig.~\ref{fig:zeroshot_pareto}).
-Progressive warm-up improves robustness for both CLIP-M and DREAM over CLIP, with gains of roughly 0.7\% once more than 20\% of the image is masked.
-DREAM consistently outperforms CLIP-M across all masking levels, reflecting the benefit of locally grounded representations learned via diffusion-based reconstruction.
-This advantage becomes pronounced at extreme occlusion (masking ratio $>0.8$), where DREAM achieves over 6.2$\times$ the zero-shot accuracy of CLIP, highlighting the resilience conferred by joint contrastive–generative training.
+\paragraph{Zero-shot.} Since DREAM is trained with variable masking ratios, it is more resilient on a sparse subset of visible tokens.
+We compare CLIP, CLIP with masking warm-up (CLIP-M), and DREAM on zero-shot accuracy across masking levels (Appendix~\ref{sec:zeroshot_results}).
+Masking Warmup improves robustness for both CLIP-M and DREAM over CLIP, with gains once $>$20\% of the image is dropped.
+DREAM consistently outperforms CLIP-M at all levels, reflecting the benefit of locally grounded representations from diffusion-based reconstruction.
+At high masking ($>0.8$), DREAM achieves over 6.2$\times$ the zero-shot accuracy of CLIP, highlighting the resilience from joint contrastive–generative training.

-\subsection{T2I Generation}
+\subsubsection{T2I Generation}

-We evaluate DREAM’s text-to-image generation on CC12M and MS-COCO using FID and CLIP Score (CS) following (\cite{chang2023muse}).
-As shown in Table~\ref{tab:unified_baselines}, DREAM achieves the best results on CC12M, with an FID of 4.25 and CS of 30.1, outperforming generative baselines FLUID and \textsc{REPA}.
-Compared to FLUID, DREAM improves FID by 0.28 (+6.2\%) with a slight gain in CS, indicating that coupling contrastive alignment with generative training enhances reconstruction fidelity without harming semantic alignment. \textsc{REPA} attains an FID of 4.42, consistent with prior reports (\cite{yu2025repa}), but remains weaker than DREAM (-4\%).
+We evaluate DREAM on CC12M and zero-shot MS-COCO using FID and CLIP Score (CS), following \citet{chang2023muse}.
+As shown in Table~\ref{tab:unified_baselines}, DREAM achieves the best FID and CS on CC12M, reducing FLUID's FID by 6.2\% while slightly improving CS, indicating that coupling contrastive alignment with generation enhances reconstruction fidelity without compromising semantic alignment. \textsc{REPA} also improves over FLUID (FID 4.42) but trails DREAM by 4.0\%.
+On zero-shot MS-COCO, DREAM attains the highest CS (31.5) but a slightly worse FID than FLUID (10.4 vs. 9.62), a tradeoff also observed for REPA and consistent with representation-aligned methods being more sensitive to caption-distribution shift.

-On MS-COCO zero-shot generation, DREAM achieves the highest CS (31.5) and competitive FID (10.4), within 0.8 of FLUID.
-Interestingly, \textsc{REPA}—also a representation alignment method—shows a similar trend: strong FID on CC12M but weaker performance on MS-COCO, suggesting that representation-driven priors can be sensitive to domain and caption mismatch between CC12M and COCO.
-In contrast, DREAM maintains stronger text–image alignment under this shift than \textsc{REPA}, as reflected in its higher CS.
+\textbf{Semantically Aligned Decoding improves both fidelity and alignment.} We isolate the contribution of SD by comparing DREAM with and without it under a fixed decoding budget ($T = 64$).
+SD improves FID by 7.0\% and CS by 3.4\% on CC12M, and CS by 3.3\% on MS-COCO at comparable FID.
+This is direct evidence of synergy: the jointly trained contrastive encoder selects better decoding trajectories for the same generative process, actively benefiting generation rather than merely coexisting with it.
+Appendix~\ref{sec:diversity} shows SD does not reduce diversity relative to external CLIP reranking.